GENERAL PROGRAM QUESTIONS

 What percentage of the class is international students?

-The MEM and MF Class of 2019 was 26% international students.
-We had students with primary citizenships in Argentina, Australia, Chile, China, Colombia, Denmark, Germany, India, Jordan, South Korea, Malaysia, Myanmar, Pakistan, the United Kingdom, and the United States.
+The MEM and MF Class of 2020 was 26% international students.
+We had students with primary citizenships in Argentina, Chile, China, Colombia, Ecuador, Greece, Hong Kong, India, Indonesia, Kenya, Malaysia, Myanmar, Pakistan, South Korea, and Switzerland.

 HOW TO GET ADDITIONAL INFORMATION